joshuamoorehead/py-group-chat/README.md

 # Python Group Chat Server

-This project is a TCP-based group chat system written in Python.
+This project is a simple TCP-based group chat system written in Python.
 It demonstrates non-blocking socket programming and real-time message broadcasting using `select()`.
 Multiple clients can connect to a central server, send messages, and receive updates in real-time from other participants.

 Developed by Joshua Moorehead.